 Management believes that trademarks and other proprietary rights are important to the Corporation's success and competitive position.
 Accordingly, the Corporation protects its trademarks and proprietary rights, in Canada and in other relevant markets.
 However, monitoring the unauthorized use of one's intellectual property is difficult, and violations may not always become immediately known.
 Furthermore, the steps generally taken to address such violations, including sending demand letters and taking actions against third parties, may be inadequate to prevent imitation of products and concepts by others or to prevent others from claiming violations of their trademarks and proprietary rights by the Corporation.
 In addition, the Corporation's intellectual property rights may not have the value that management believes they have.
-If the Corporation is unsuccessful in protecting its intellectual property rights, or if another party prevails in litigation against it relating to its intellectual property rights, the value of the brand could be diminished, causing customer confusion and materially adversely affecting the Corporation's business and financial results.
+If the Corporation is unsuccessful in protecting its intellectual property rights or identifying or adequately reacting to any intellectual property infringement relating to the products that it distributes, or if another party prevails in litigation against it relating to its intellectual property rights or those of others, the value of the brand could be diminished, causing customer confusion and materially adversely affecting the Corporation's business and financial results.
 In addition, the Corporation may incur significant costs if it is required to change certain aspects of its branding and business operations.